 Subspecialty-Specific Background and Intent: The additional 0.5 percent time is for each approved fellow position in the program, not just the approved fellow positions over seven.
 For example, a program with an approved complement of seven fellow positions must be provided at least 23.5 percent time for program leadership.
-A program approved for 10 fellow positions must be provided with at least 25 percent time for program leadership; and a program approved for 18 fellow positions must be provided with at least 29 percent time for program leadership.
+A program approved for ten fellow positions must be provided at least 25 percent time for program leadership; and a program approved for 18 fellow positions must be provided at least 29 percent time for program leadership.

-II.A.2.b)
+H.A.2.a)